Creative fun, all year long!

 - Review class listings with your child to determine which classes interest him/her.

-- Visit in advance of classes to familiarize your child with the Museum.
+- Visit the Museum in advance of classes to familiarize your child with the Museum.

 - Be sure to register in advance to ensure your spot.
-Please note, classes will be cancelled if less than 6 students have enrolled three days prior to start date.
+Please note, classes will be cancelled if minimum enrollment is not met.

 If you need assistance selecting a class, please call 508.793.4333 or email us at firstname.lastname@example.org for a personal consultation.
 We would be happy to assist.